How to care for your donkeys or mules if you become ill or have to self-isolate due to Covid-19.

 Q: What do I do if my donkeys are due their vaccinations?

 A: Contact your vet for advice in good time.
-Please bear in mind that vets are making changes to their usual services as they respond to the latest government advice.
+Please bear in mind that vets may need to make changes to their usual services at short notice as they respond to the latest government advice.
 This may include the delay of non-emergency veterinary care and the use of telemedicine in replace of physical visits.

 From Tuesday 14 April 2020 your vet may consider attending non-emergency visits, including 12-month booster vaccinations.
 Your vet will risk assess each case individually and follow strict hygiene measures to keep you and their teams as safe as possible.